Norilsk: Norilsk-Talnakh nickel deposits

 Rich platinum–copper ore, Oktyabrsky Mine, Norilsk.
 Click image for details.

 The nickel deposits of Norilsk-Talnakh are the largest known nickel–copper–palladium deposits in the world.
 The deposit was formed 250 million years ago during the eruption of the Siberian Traps igneous province (STIP).
 The STIP erupted over one million cubic kilometers of lava, a large portion of it through a series of flat-lying lava conduits below Norilsk and the Talnakh Mountains.

 The current resource known for these mineralized intrusion exceeds 1.8 billion tons.

 Norilsk is a center of non-ferrous metallurgy and is home to mining giant Norilsk Nickel's mining operations.
-Nickel ore is smelted at a processing site in Norilsk.
-This smelting contributes to pollution, which is commonly observed in the form of acid rain and smog.
-By some estimates, Norilsk's nickel mines produce one percent of global sulfur dioxide (SO_{2}) emissions.

 Ecology

-Norilsk faces significant ecological and environmental challenges, though recent initiatives have been undertaken to address some of the region’s major pollution issues.
+Norilsk faces significant ecological and environmental challenges, though recent initiatives have been undertaken to address some of the region's major pollution issues.